mkeisenbach/arvato/README.md

 - segmenation/fit_clustering.py - File containing clustering pipeline function.
 This can also be used as a standlone script.

 ### Marketing Predictions
+- supervised/Supervised Learning Using Ensemble Methods.ipynb - Classification using ensemble methods
-- supervised/Supervised Learning Using Keras.ipynb - Workbook for classification task
+- supervised/Supervised Learning Using Keras.ipynb - Classification using a neural network
 - supervised/clean_data - Python script for cleaning classification data
-- supervised/fit_classifier.py - Python script for fitting the classifier
-- supervised/predict.py - Python script for making predictions
+- supervised/preprocess.py - Python file for preprocessing functions

 ## Instructions
 ### Customer Segmentation Report